theNewDynamic/aba-icc/_cases-events/kony-et-al-events-raska-lukwiya.md

 ---

-The Office of the Prosecutor issued a sealed arrest warrant for Lukwiya on July 8, 2005, which was unsealed on October 13, 2005.&nbsp;
+The ICC Pre-Trial Chamber II issued a sealed arrest warrant for Raska Lukwiya on July 8, 2005, which was unsealed on October 13, 2005.&nbsp;

 On grounds of the suspect's death, the ICC Pre-Trial Chamber II&nbsp;[decided to terminate the proceedings against Raska Lukwiya](https://www.icc-cpi.int/Pages/record.aspx?docNo=ICC-02/04-01/05-248)&nbsp;on July 11, 2007. &nbsp;